When you travel to the Mammoth Lakes region, visiting Mono Lake – South Tufa Area becomes an almost inevitable adventure.

 Mono Lake

 Interesting Facts: Formed no less than 760,000 years ago, Mono Lake is a saline soda lake in Mono County.
-Its waters that never flow to the ocean periodically evaporates leaving dissolved salt and other minerals behind.
+Its water that never flows to the ocean periodically evaporates leaving dissolved salt and other minerals behind.
 These minerals make Mono Lake 2.5 times saltier than the ocean and 100 times as alkaline.
 The only other lake in the USA with similar behavior is the Great Salt Lake in Utah.

 Things to Do at Mono Lake: Apart from enjoying the unique sites and ecosystem, you can indulge in some other popular outdoor activities while visiting Mono Lake.
 The lake provides numerous opportunities for boating, swimming, hiking and climbing nearby mountains.
 On top of that, there are plenty of self-guided and guided tours for different ages and activity levels.